stucchio/Homepage/content/the_price_of_privacy.rst

 And as any network approaches viability, it's early adopters will be these sorts of undesirables.

 Make no mistake; I want this privacy preserving network to exist.
+I have no problem with teaching evolution and exploring it's consequences, advocating atheism over Islam, laundering drug money, or teaching people how to manufacture firearms.
+But I'm very much in a minority on this.

-But the first step in making that happen is recognizing and acknowledging the very real barriers to making it happen.
+And if, like me, you want this privacy preserving network, the first step in making that happen is recognizing and acknowledging the very real barriers to making it happen.